throwaway734/Simple-Funscript-Editor/README.md

 # Simple-Funscript-Editor
-A simple open-source editor for .funscript files compatible with various sex toys.
+A simple open-source editor for .funscript files compatible with various sex toys (I've only tested it with the Handy, so I don't know how well it works for anything else.
+This code is provided without any warranty whatsoever, and that includes some other masturbator taking one of these scripts and interpreting it as "engage blender mode."
+I don't know why your toy even has that feature).

 I was taking a quick break from making games, but apparently I start to hallucinate when I've gone more than two days without writing code for fun, so this happened.
 If you're here from my Patreon, don't judge me.
 I think writing open source software is good for your karma or something.
 Even if it's just to help control a very elaborate masturbator.